In this post I’m sharing my top 5 stress relievers to help when you’re feeling stressed and anxious.

 If you’ve followed me on Instagram or read the blog for any amount of time then you’ll know that I love to read.
 I’m always putting books on hold at the library and finding out what my friends are reading and liking.

 Taking even just a few minutes at a time to read has been helpful with my stress levels.
-I’m able to use the Libby app with my library so I’m able to borrow all the ebooks and audiobooks that I want with it.
+I’m able to use the Libby app with my library.
+I’m able to borrow all the ebooks and audiobooks that I want with it.
 It’s perfect for when I’m out and on the go and have a bit of down time – waiting in line or in waiting rooms.

 Spending some time a couple times per week writing down my thoughts, stresses, things I’m grateful for, and what’s causing me anxiety has been so helpful.
 There’s something about getting things out of my head and down onto the paper that helps so much.
+This is one of those stress relievers that doesn’t take a lot of time but makes a big difference for me.

 Time with friends